Toruń: Toponymy

 The exact origin of the city's name is unknown.
 According to the findings of some linguists and historians, it is derived from the Old Slavic word "tor" (meaning "a beaten path").
+The name "Toruń" would mean a roadside settlement.

 The settlement was first mentioned in 1226 under the name Thorun.
 In later documents, it also appeared as Turon, Turun, and Thoron.
 From the 15th century onward, the monosyllabic form Thorn came into use.

 The city's Latin name may be given as either Thorunium or Thorunum.

 History

 Middle Ages

 The first settlement in the vicinity of Toruń is dated by archaeologists to 1100 BC (Lusatian culture).
+From the 5th century BCE to the 8th century CE, there are few archaeological traces in the vicinity of Toruń.
+For the Roman period, two settlements and a cemetery have been discovered.
+In the later period, traces of a river crossing are visible near the village of Stary Toruń.

-During early medieval times, in the 7th through 13th centuries, it was the location of an old Slavonic settlement, at a ford of the river Vistula.
+During early medieval times, in the 7th through 13th centuries, it was the location of an old Slavonic settlement, at a ford of the river Vistula, located on the site where the later Teutonic Castle was built.
 In the 10th century it became part of the emerging Polish state ruled by the Piast dynasty.
+The settlement was expanded and transformed into a fortified stronghold.
+This stronghold was destroyed at the turn of the 12th and 13th centuries, most likely as a result of a Prussian raid.

+At that time, this area formed part of the Chełmno Land, a region within the Duchy of Masovia ruled by Konrad I. He organized campaigns against the Prussians, but their failures prompted him to settle the Teutonic Knights in the area.
+They arrived in Chełmno Land at the turn of 1227 and 1228, founding a small stronghold called Vogelsang, before later moving to Nieszawa.